lab1092/blender-manual_ja/manual/basics/quick_render.rst

 You can also choose an output format and the output location for your rendered image or animation.
 By default they are saved in a temporary folder (/tmp), using an absolute path.
 You can set up your file paths using instructions in the :doc:`File setup chapter </preferences/file>`;
-however you can change this to a different folder by clicking the folder icon in the :guilabel:`Output panel`.
+however you can change this to a different folder by clicking the folder icon in the *Output panel*.
 You can also choose the type of image or movie format for your work from the Menu Button.